simonw/shot-scraper/docs/multi.md

   url: index.html
 ```

+Use the `--scale-factor` option to capture all screenshots at a specific scale factor, which effectively simulates different device pixel ratios.
+This setting is useful for testing high-definition displays or emulating screens with various pixel densities.

+For example, setting `--scale-factor 3` results in screenshots with a CSS pixel ratio of 3, which is ideal for emulating a high-resolution display, such as Apple's iPhone 12 screens.

+To take screenshots with a scale factor of 3 (tripled resolution), run the following command:

+    shot-scraper multi shots.yml --scale-factor 3

+This will multiply both the width and height of all screenshots by 3, resulting in images with a higher level of detail, suitable for scenarios where you need to capture the screen as it would appear on a high-DPI display.

 Use `--retina` to take all screenshots at retina resolution instead, doubling the dimensions of the files:

     shot-scraper multi shots.yml --retina

+Note: The `--retina` option should not be used in conjunction with the `--scale-factor` flag as they are mutually exclusive.
+If both are provided, the command will raise an error to prevent conflicts.

 To take a screenshot of just the area of a page defined by a CSS selector, add `selector` to the YAML block: